-Based on provisional information from the German Insurance Association (GDV), the volume of business in the insurance industry in Germany is expected to have remained stable in 2023, despite the changes in the capital markets, high inflation, and the various global crises.
-Across all insurance segments, a premium increase of 1.3 percent overall is anticipated (2022: decrease of 0.5 percent), with casualty and property insurance and private health insurance - business lines in which the ARAG Group operates - particularly contributing to this industry growth.
-In direct casualty and property insurance business, the overall market is expected to have grown by 6.7 percent (2022: 4.4 percent).
-A key growth driver is composite residential buildings insurance with anticipated growth of

-16.5 percent (2022: 8.9 percent), primarily forged through premium and index adjustments.
-But the legal insurance segment is also expected to have grown, by 2.5 percent (2022: 3.4 percent), on the back of higher premiums in new business and sustained growth in existing business in 2023.
-In the private health insurance business, the GDV is forecasting an increase of 3.5 percent (2022: 3.7 percent), primarily thanks to adjustments to rate scales in nursing care insurance and full-coverage health insurance.
+Based on provisional information from the German Insurance Association (GDV), the volume of business in the insurance industry in Germany is expected to have remained stable in 2024.
+Across all insurance segments, a notable premium increase of 5.3 percent overall is anticipated (2023: increase of 1.4 percent), with casualty and property insurance and private health insurance - business lines in which the ARAG Group operates - particularly contributing to this industry growth.
+In direct casualty and property insurance business, the overall market is expected to have grown by 7.8 percent (2023: 7.4 percent).
+A key growth driver in 2024 was composite residential buildings insurance with anticipated growth of 12.0 percent (2023: 16.5 percent), primarily forged through renewed premium and index adjustments.
+Legal insurance is also expected to have grown, by 5.0 percent (2023: 2.3 percent), on the back of higher premiums in new business and sustained growth in existing business in 2024.
+In the private health insurance business, the GDV is forecasting a premium increase of 6.3 percent (2023: 3.2 percent), also primarily thanks to premium adjustments.

-As described in chapter A.2 'Underwriting Performance', ARAG SE maintained its strong business performance of recent years in 2023 despite the prevailing uncertainty of the economic situation.
+As described in chapter A.2 'Underwriting Performance', ARAG SE maintained its strong business performance of recent years in 2024 despite the prevailing uncertainty of the economic situation.